 This report includes the key findings and the full transcript of the evidence submitted on the day and in writing.
-It provides a definitive source of statistical and qualitative information to inform law and policy and will be lodged with the House of Commons Library.
+It provides a definitive source of statistical and qualitative information to inform law and policy.

 The evidence revealed the wide-ranging effects of criminalisation on sex workers and their families, and identified the changes that must go side by side with decriminalisation.
 The most urgent priorities are the effective implementation of the laws against rape and other violence, and measures to tackle rising poverty and homelessness.